jellydator/ttlcache/Readme.md

 TTLCache was forked from [![wunderlist/ttlcache])](https://github.com/wunderlist/ttlcache) to add extra functions not avaiable in the original scope.

-The differences are
+The main differences are:

 1. A item can store any kind of object, previously, only strings could be saved
-2. There is a option to add a callback to get cache evictions
+2. There is a option to add a callback to get key expiration
 3. The expiration can be either global or individual per item